bharatagrawal/TheFatRat/README.md

 * Easy to Use just input your number

-## ⭕️ A linux operating system.
+## ⭕️ A Linux operating system.
 We recommend :
 - Kali Linux 2 or Kali 2016.1 rolling
 - Cyborg
 - Parrot